 This exercise strengthens the hamstrings, glutes and lower back.
-With the roller placed under the feet the athlete lifts the hips upwards.
+With the roller placed under the feet, the athlete lifts the hips upwards.
 To make this exercise more difficult it can be done with one leg.

 This exercise massages the calf muscles at the back of the lower leg.
 The leg is rolled over the roller along the full length of the muscles from the ankle to just below the knee and back again.
 More pressure is applied from the ankle upwards following the direction of blood flow in the muscles.

-These foam roller exercises massage and apply myofascial release to the hamstring muscles.
+These foam roller exercises massage and applies myofascial release to the hamstring muscles.
 Pressure is applied from just above the knee upwards following the direction of blood flow.
 This exercise can be done at home as part of a hamstring strain rehab program.

 ITB band foam roller exercises perform a myofascial release and stretch on the iliotibial band which passes down the outside of the thigh and attaches to the knee.
 It is a long tendon of the tensor fascia muscle in the hip and is associated with iliotibial band friction syndrome or runners knee.
-The foam roller is rolled along the length of the IT band with more emphasis or weight applied on the up stroke than the down so as to follow the direction of blood flow in the leg muscles.
+The foam roller is rolled along the length of the IT band with more emphasis or weight applied to the upstroke than the down so as to follow the direction of blood flow in the leg muscles.

-With the athlete positioned on their side the large latisimuss dorsi muscle can be worked.
+With the athlete positioned on their side, the large latisimuss Dorsi muscle can be worked.
 Pressure is applied along the full length of the muscle from the top of the lower back to just underneath the arm.

 This exercise strengthens the lower abdominal muscles.
 Lying on the back with the knees bent the roller is placed between the knees.
 Keeping the back flat the lower abdominal muscles are tightened to bring the knees up and towards the chest.